 Huachuca Agave, Parry's Agave, Parry's Huachuca Agave, Artichoke Agave

-Agave parryi var. huachucensis is an evergreen, perennial succulent up to 2 feet (60 cm) tall and up to 3 feet (90 cm) wide, forming tight rosettes of broad, thick, rigid, silvery-gray leaves with a conspicuous dark terminal spine.
-When mature (over 10 years) a flower spike rises up to 20 feet (6 m) bearing lemon yellow flowers tinged with pink.
-The flowering rosette dies after flowering, but new rosettes formed by offsets will root at the base of the mother rosette to form colonies.
+Agave parryi var. huachucensis is a succulent that forms tight rosettes of wide, thick, rigid, silvery-gray leaves with a conspicuous dark terminal spine.
+The rosettes grow up to 2 feet (60 cm) tall and 3 feet (90 cm) in diameter.
+When mature (over ten years), a flower spike rises to 20 feet (6 m), bearing lemon-yellow flowers tinged with pink.
+The rosette dies after flowering, but new rosettes formed by offsets will root at the base of the mother rosette to form colonies.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).